-At Simmons, students in their First Year are assigned to a professional academic advisor in the University's Advising Center.
-Students utilize this advisor as their main point of contact on academic matters until the end of their first year when they are formally transitioned to a faculty advisor in the academic discipline they have chosen as their major.
-Advising Center staff members are experts on University-wide requirements and expectations and are able to assist students in navigating their academic choices, especially in the early years of their college experience when many students are unsure of their major.
+At CompleteDegree@Simmons BSW Program, students are assigned to a professional academic advisor in the University's Advising Center, as well as a Student Success Specialist.
+Students utilize this advisor as their main point of contact on academic matters and their faculty advisor in the academic discipline after they have declared their major.
+Advising Center staff members are experts on University-wide requirements and expectations and are able to assist students in navigating their academic choices, especially in the early terms of their college experience when many students are unsure of their major.
 These advisors are also well versed in BSW Program requirements and expectations and work closely and collaboratively with BSW faculty members in guiding students who express interest in the BSW Program to ensure that foundational course and service-learning requirements are fulfilled.
 Throughout their first year at Simmons, all BSW students also have access to BSW faculty members for consultation and assistance pertaining to their academic and professional pathways.
-Upon designating a social work major, students in the BSW Program are also provided with a copy of this BSW Program Student Handbook which outlines Program policies and expectations.
+Upon designating a social work major, students in the BSW Program are also provided with a copy of this CompleteDegree BSW Program Student Handbook which outlines Program policies and expectations.

-At the end of their First Year, BSW students are assigned an academic advisor who is a member of the BSW faculty.
+BSW students are assigned an academic advisor who is a member of the BSW faculty.
 It is the role of this faculty member to act as a mentor, orienting the student to the Program and the social work profession and guiding the student throughout their time at the University.
-The faculty member is a resource who is available to discuss student academic and career goals, select courses appropriate for each semester, guide service-learning and field placement choices, and assist with personal and academic challenges and difficulties.
-Students and advisors meet face-to-face on a regular basis throughout each semester to discuss student needs and concerns and to ensure that students understand Program policies and expectations and are moving forward in mastery of the Program core competencies.
+The faculty member is a resource who is available to discuss student academic and career goals, select courses appropriate for each term, guide service-learning and practicum placement choices, and assist with personal and academic challenges and difficulties.
+Students and advisors can meet on a regular basis throughout each term to discuss student needs and concerns and to ensure that students understand Program policies and expectations and are moving forward in mastery of the Program core competencies.
 Where the full-time BSW faculty members are also the instructors for most Program courses, students and advisors often see one another in the classroom where discussion and consultation on advising issues can also take place.
-In addition, advisors are available for consultation via telephone and email whenever special concerns or questions arise.
+In addition, advisors are available for consultation via Zoom, telephone and email whenever special concerns or questions arise.